-The components of the net pension liability of the Fund at December 31, 2017 were as follows:
+The components of the net pension liability of the Fund at December 31, 2018 were as follows:

-Total pension liability \$1,624,571,524
+Total pension liability \$1,646,968,021

-Plan fiduciary net position 397,648,758
+Plan fiduciary net position 342,255,873

-Net pension liability 1,226,922,766
+Net pension liability 1,304,712,148

-Plan fiduciary net position as a percentage of the total pension liability 24.48%
+Plan fiduciary net position as a percentage of the total pension liability 20.78%

 Actuarial assumptions.
-The total pension liability was determined by an actuarial valuation as of December 31, 2017, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of December 31, 2018, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75%

-Salary increases Service-based ranging from 15% to 2.75%

-Single equivalent discount rate 3.65%, net of pension plan investment expense, including inflation beneficiary COLAs are 3% compounded.

-Cost of living adjustments 3% of original benefit for employees who first became a participant before

-January 1, 2011; the lesser of 3% and 1/2 of CPI of original benefit for employees who first became a participant on or after January 1, 2011;
+Inflation 2.50% Salary increases s Service-based ranging from 20% to 2.75% Single equivalent discount rate 4.21%, net of pension plan investment expense, including inflation Cost of living adjustments 3% of original benefit for employees who first became a participant before January 1, 2011; the lesser of 3% and 1/2 of CPI of original benefit for employees and beneficiaries of employees who first became a participant on or after January 1, 2011; 3% compounded for beneficiaries of employees who first became a participant by January 1, 2011.

-For healthy members, mortality rates were based on the RP-2000 Combined Healthy Table, set forward 1 year for female participants, with generational projection from 2003 using Scale AA.
+For healthy annuitants, mortality rates were based on 110% of PubG-2010 Healthy Annuitant Table, with mortality improvements projected generationally using scale MP-2017.
+For active participants, mortality rates were based on 110% of PubG-2010 Healthy Employee Table, with mortality improvements projected generationally using scale MP-2017.

-The actuarial assumptions used in the December 31, 2017, valuation were based on the results of an experience study for the period July 1, 2007 to June 30, 2012.
+The actuarial assumptions used in the December 31, 2018, valuation were based on the results of an experience study for the five-year period ending December 31, 2018.

-Discount rate: The discount rate used to measure the total pension liability was 3.65%.
-The projection of cash flows used to determine the discount rate assumed member contributions will be made at the 9% contribution rate for 2018 and thereafter.
-Employer contributions will be made at the 1.1 multiple of member contributions from two years prior for 2018 and thereafter.
+Discount rate: The discount rate used to measure the total pension liability was 4.21%.
+The projection of cash flows used to determine the discount rate assumed member contributions will be made at the 9% contribution rate for 2019 and thereafter.

+Employer contributions will be made at the 1.1 multiple of member contributions from two years prior for 2019 and thereafter.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Projected employer contributions and contributions from future plan members that are intended to fund the service costs of future plan members and their beneficiaries are not included.
 Based on those assumptions, the pension plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
-The projected benefit payments through 2025 were discounted at the expected long-term rate of return (7.50%).
-Starting in 2026, the projected benefit payments were discounted at the municipal bond index (3.44%).
-Therefore, a single equivalent, blended discount rate of 3.65% was calculated using the long-term expected rate of return and the municipal bond index.
+The projected benefit payments through 2024 were discounted at the expected long-term rate of return (7.25%).
+Starting in 2025, the projected benefit payments were discounted at the municipal bond index (4.10%).
+Therefore, a single equivalent, blended discount rate of 4.21% was calculated using the long-term expected rate of return and the municipal bond index.